harmony-one/h/progress/rikako-hatoya.md

 ---

+2025-03-25 Tue: Started looking into Pendle Finance.
+Also started working on verification of data with subgraph.

 2025-03-24 Mon: Analysis of top rewards for pools on shadow.
 Back to research for on-chain logic, strategies contracts.

 2025-03-23 Sun: Continuation of rewards of top pools on Shadow.
 Calculation of anualized yield of vfat.